 If this describes you, we’d love to have you aboard this tour.
 Negative, complain-y, or high-maintenance “everything needs to be my way” photographers need not apply.

 In short, this tour is for anyone who wants to explore and photograph stunning scenery with a fun group of like-minded people.
-The trip is limited to 8 participants for a small, personal feel.
-And there are two leaders, giving the tour a 4-to-1 ratio.
+The trip is limited to 9 participants for a small, personal feel.

 This Eastern Sierra photo tour is appropriate for photographers of most fitness levels.
 You should have good balance and mobility.
 Hiking is minimal, perhaps up to 2 miles total each day.
 However, we will be at elevations as high as 11,000 ft on this trip.
 Expect walks of up to 1/2 mile each way to reach certain shooting locations.